TechnicalPursuit/TIBET/doc/markdown/tibet-clone.1.md

 ## SYNOPSIS

-tibet clone <target> [--list] [--force] [--name <appname>] [--dna <template>]
+tibet clone <target>|[--name <appname>] [--dir <dirname>] [--dna <template>] [--list] [--force] [--update]

 ## DESCRIPTION

 Clones a template directory, considered the `dna`, to create a new project.

-`<target>` is required and must be a valid directory name to clone to.
+`<target>` or `--name` is required and should be a valid name for use within a JavaScript context.
+The application name becomes part of automatically generated types in the TIBET system.

-By default the target will be the new project's appname unless otherwise specified.
-You can use `.` to clone to the current directory HOWEVER no checks are currently done to prevent potential data loss.
+By default the target `--dir` will be the new project's appname unless otherwise specified via `--dir`.
+You can use `.` to clone to the current directory HOWEVER *no checks are currently done to prevent potential data loss*.
 Be careful!

-NOTE this command is currently being re-evaluated and will likely become a front-end for Yeoman functionality in a future release.
+NOTE: a future update to this command should provide interactive use that will allow you to manage the clone process in a more incremental fashion.

 Once a project template has been cloned you use the `tibet init` command to initialize the project by triggering installation of all project dependencies.

 ## OPTIONS

+  * `--dir` :
+    Specify a particular target directory.
+Defaults to the value of the `--name` parameter so `tibet clone hello` will presume `--dir=./hello` for example.
+The value `.` can be used to target the current directory without creating a new subdirectory.

+  * `--dna` :
+    Lets you clone any valid template in TIBET's `dna` directory or a directory of your choosing.
+This latter option lets you create your own reusable custom application templates.

+  * `--force` :
+    Required if you use `.` as a simple reminder to be careful.
+You can also use `--force` with existing directories but *no checks are done* to avoid overwriting existing files.

   * `--list` :
     Output a list of available dna options.
 No project is created if you use this option.

-  * `--force` :
-    Required if you use `.` as a simple reminder to be careful.
-You can also use `--force` with existing directories but *no checks are done* to avoid overwriting existing files.

   * `--name` :
     Lets you rename from the directory name to an alternative name.
 This lets